-Cell phones that are heard, or are in use on school grounds during school hours without the consent of school personnel, or on school transportation will be confiscated.
-The MCSD recognizes the need for students to have cell phones.
-However, during school hours or on school buses, cell phones, and/or any other electronic communications device are not to be used unless specifically authorized by school staff.
+Cell phones that are heard or are in use on school grounds during school hours without the consent of school personnel, or on school transportation may be confiscated.
+JMPHS recognizes the need for students to have cell phones.
+However, during school hours or on school buses, cell phones, and/or any other electronic communications device, including earphones, earbuds, and/or Bluetooth devices, are not to be used unless specifically authorized by school staff.
 Only electronic communications approved by school officials for a school assignment will be permitted.
 Any other electronic communications will be considered a violation and will be prohibited.
 Electronic communications include, but are not limited to, video/audio records, photographs, and/or text messages.
 The school will not be held responsible for lost or stolen cell phones and/or any electronic devices.
 No student may have in his or her possession any wireless communication device or any other item that records, stores, or transmits data during any standardized testing (FSA, EOC, etc.).
-This policy applies to grades PreK-12 as does everything in the Student Conduct and Discipline Code.
+This policy applies to grades PreK-12 as does everything in the Code of Student Conduct.
 Violation of this provision may result in the loss of the student's privilege to possess a cell phone on campus in addition to any other prescribed disciplinary intervention.
-If a cell phone/electronic device is visible, being handled, or otherwise used in any manner during a test or exam, it will be considered cheating and the student may receive a zero for that test or exam.
+If a cell phone/electronic device is visible, being handled, or otherwise used in any manner during a test or exam, it will be considered cheating, and the student may receive a zero for that test or exam.